Like this post? Help us by sharing it!

 The shogun presided over a bunch of powerful clans, called daimyo, each of which controlled its own small portion of the country and hired samurai to act as its guards and warriors.

-Samurai were not only fierce warriors but followed strict codes of honour and combat.
-During the long peace of the Edo Period (1603 – 1868), samurai gradually lost their military function and expanded their roles courtiers, bureaucrats and administrators.
+Samurai were not only fierce warriors, but they followed strict codes of honour and combat.
+During the long peace of the Edo Period (1603-1868), samurai gradually lost their military function and expanded their roles as courtiers, bureaucrats and administrators.
 The samurai class was eventually abolished in the Meiji Reforms of the 19th century, after enjoying hundreds of years of power and influence.

 Ninja 忍者 (known as “shinobi”忍び in Japan) were essentially ye olde equivalent of secret agents, whose role involved espionage, sabotage, infiltration and assassination.
 Where the samurai adhered obdurately to their principles, the ninja were a very different story, using covert means to achieve their ends.
 Just like the samurai, they were employed by powerful clans to do their dirty work.